Cheap Thatched Roof Home Insurance

 There are three main reasons home insurance can cost more if your property has a thatched roof:

-- This type of roof can sometimes cost considerably more to repair or replace, since it requires the skills of a specialist craftsperson and there are now relatively few professional thatchers working in the UK
+- This type of roof can sometimes cost considerably more to repair or replace, since it involves a heritage construction method that requires a skilled craftsperson and there are now relatively few professional thatchers working in the UK

-- Many insurance underwriters view thatch as a significant fire risk
+- Many insurance underwriters view thatch as a significant fire risk, which means this construction method runs the risk of higher insurance claims

 - A significant number of thatched properties are also listed buildings, and insurance for a listed building is usually more expensive